basham/swit-workshop-writing/slides.md

 ## Kind writing is…

+6. Helpful
-6. Inclusive
+7. Inclusive
-7. Conversational
+8. Conversational

 Notes:
-We will learn how kind writing is inclusive and conversational.
+We will learn how kind writing is helpful, inclusive, and conversational.

 # Useful writing is purposeful

-Part 1 of 7
+Part 1 of 8

 Notes:
 Part 1.
 Writing should be purposeful.